acend/helm-basics-training/content/en/docs/01.0/_index.md

 kubectl get deploy tiller --namespace <NAMESPACE>
 ```

-Now tiller should be ready and you can check the version of helm and tiller with
+Now Tiller should be ready and you can check the version of Helm and Tiller with

 ```bash
 helm version --tiller-namespace <NAMESPACE>